digego/extempore/docs/caas.rst

        <img src="/img/interacting-with-compiler/xtlang-eval-7.png" alt="">
      </div>

-The result is (slightly) different, but not too far off—not bad for a 4000 year old formula.
-But the main thing is that the code to *call* ``circle_area`` didn't change—only the definition did.
+The result is (slightly) different, but not too far off---not bad for a 4000 year old formula.
+But the main thing is that the code to *call* ``circle_area`` didn't change---only the definition did.
 The new closure definition has to have the same signature as the old one, so that any code which calls the existing closure will still work ok (type-signature wise).
 This re-configurability in the behaviour of the code lies at the